hellerve/blog/wip/Regular_Expressions_Made_Simple.md

 ## The implemenetation

-Before we start I will have to warn you that this implementation is not R5RS-compliant, meaning it will most likely not run on many implementations of Scheme–it does run on zepto, though.
+Before we start I have to warn you that this implementation is not R5RS-compliant, meaning it will most likely not run on many implementations of Scheme–it does run on zepto, though.
 The reason why I didn't restrict myself to standard Scheme is pure convenience: `car`, `cdr`, and `length` in zepto are generic functions that accept any type that implements the `traversable-collec` protocol.
-Protocols in zepto are fairly interesting and I might write a blog post about them in the future, but for the purpose of this blog post it is sufficient to say that `car` will return the first character of the string while `cdr` will return the string from the second character onwards. `length` will return the length of the string.
+Protocols in zepto are fairly interesting (and I might write a blog post about them in the future).
+However, for the purpose of this blog post it's sufficient to say that `car` will return the first character of the string while `cdr` will return the string from the second character onwards. `length` will return the length of the string.